wkgcass/Latte-lang/ltls.md

 when the cast fails, a `java::lang::ClassCastException` would be thrown.

-the following table show how `LessTyping` casts types
+the following table show how `Latte` casts types

 ###primitives
 type           | required type            | method